DCBS Commissioner Eric T. Clark

 DCBS Deputy Commissioner Elizabeth Caywood

-During her career, Caywood’s experience spans every public assistance, child care and social service program administered by the department, including regulation of various provider types and special projects.
-She is a member of the CHFS Institutional Review Board, former chair of the Cabinet’s Appeal Board for Public Assistance, member of the secretary’s legislative team and lead Cabinet staffer for the 2009-2011 Governor’s Task Force on Early Childhood Development and Education.
+Caywood is a specialist in child welfare and family services.
+Her experience spans every public assistance, child care and social service program administered by the department, including regulation of various provider types and special projects.
+She is a member of the CHFS Institutional Review Board and has past experience as the chair of the Cabinet Appeal Board for Public Assistance, member of the secretary’s legislative team and lead Cabinet staffer for the 2009-2011 Governor’s Task Force on Early Childhood Development and Education.

-Over the past two and a half years, Caywood has been instrumental in eliminating regulatory and statutory red tape, enhancing child protective services and appeals policies and affecting the state’s compliance with the federal mandate for comprehensive background checks of child care providers.
-She has been a primary content contributor, agency presenter and implementation driver for successfully enacted child welfare legislation from the last three regular sessions, including legislation concerning normalcy for foster children, foster youth driver’s licensing, fictive kin as an out-of-home care placement option and House Bill 1, the comprehensive child welfare legislation passed in the 2018 regular session.
+Over the course her 20-year career at DCBS, Caywood has been instrumental in eliminating regulatory and statutory red tape, enhancing child protective services and appeals policies and affecting the state’s compliance with the federal mandate for comprehensive background checks of child care providers.
+She helped realize the passage of child welfare legislation from the last three regular sessions, including legislation concerning normalcy for foster children, foster youth driver’s licensing, fictive kin as an out-of-home care placement option and House Bill 1, the comprehensive child welfare legislation from the 2018 regular session.

-Caywood has been an adjunct professor and guest speaker for the University of Kentucky College of Social Work.
-Prior to her service with state government, she worked in Fayette County as a community developer, urban-county government eligibility counselor and felony court victim advocate.
-She earned her bachelor's and master's degrees in social work from the University of Kentucky and has maintained social work certification in the Commonwealth of Kentucky since 1999.
+Caywood has been an adjunct professor and guest speaker for the University of Kentucky’s College of Social Work.
+She previously served in Fayette County as a community developer, urban-county government eligibility counselor and felony court victim advocate.
+She earned her bachelor’s and master’s degrees in social work from UK and has maintained social work certification in the Commonwealth of Kentucky since 1999.